NICTA/scoobi/README.md

 [`com.nicta.scoobi.io.text.TextInput`](http://nicta.github.com/scoobi/master/index.html#com.nicta.scoobi.io.text.TextInput$).

 The simplest, which we have seen already, is `fromTextFile`.
-It takes a path (globs are supported) to text files on HDFS (or which ever file sytem Hadoop has been configured for) and returns a `DList[String]` object where each element of the distributed collection refers to one of the lines of text from the files.
+It takes a path (globs are supported) to text files on HDFS (or which ever file system Hadoop has been configured for) and returns a `DList[String]` object where each element of the distributed collection refers to one of the lines of text from the files.